AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: outline-view3.png
 .. index:: menu; tools --> views --> outline

-The :guilabel:`Outline` view, which you can choose to activate through the :menuselection:`Tools --> Views --> Outline` menu, shows the contents of the current file.
+The :guilabel:`Outline` view, which you activate through the :menuselection:`Tools --> Views --> Outline` menu, shows the contents of the current file.

-The exact semantics depends on the language you are seeing.
-For Ada, C and C++ files, this is the list of entities that are declared at the global level in your current file (Ada packages, C++ classes, subprograms, Ada types, ...).

-The contents of this view is refreshed every time the current editor is modified.
+Exactly what's displayed depends on the language of the file seeing.
+For Ada, C and C++ files, this view displays the list of entities declared at the global level in your current file (such as Ada packages, C++ classes, subprograms, and Ada types).
+This view is refreshed whenever the current editor is modified.

-Clicking on any entity in this view will automatically jump to the right line in the file (either to the spec or the body).
+Clicking on any entity in this view automatically jumps to the corresponding line in the file (the spec or the body).

-The local settings menu contains multiple check boxes that alter the display of the outline view:
+The local settings menu contains multiple check boxes you can use to alter how the outline view is displayed:

 * :guilabel:`Show profiles` indicates whether the list of parameters of the subprograms should be displayed.
-This is in particular useful for languages that allow overriding of entities.
+This is particularly useful for languages allowing overriding of entities.

-* :guilabel:`Show types`, :guilabel:`Show objects`, :guilabel:`Show tasks, entries
+* :guilabel:`Show types`, :guilabel:`Show objects`, :guilabel:`Show tasks,
-  and protected types` controls the display of specific categories of entities.
+  entries and protected types` controls the display of the specified categories of entities.

-* :guilabel:`Show specifications` indicates whether GPS should display a line for the specification (declaration) of entities, in addition to the location of their bodies.
+* :guilabel:`Show specifications` indicates whether GPS displays a line for the specification (declaration) of entities in addition to the location of their bodies.

-* :guilabel:`Sort alphabetically` controls the order in which the entities are displayed (either alphabetically or in the same order as in the source file)
+* :guilabel:`Sort alphabetically` controls the order in which the entities are displayed (either alphabetically or in the same order as in the source file).

 * :guilabel:`Flat View` controls whether the entities are always displayed at the top level of the outline view.
-When this is disabled, nested subprograms are displayed below the subprogram in the scope of which they are declared.
+When disabled, nested subprograms are displayed below the subprogram in which they're declared.

-* :guilabel:`Group spec and body` can be enabled to display up to two icons on each line (one for the spec, one for the body in case both occur in the file).
-You can then click directly on one or the other icon to go directly to that location.
-If you click on the name of the entity you are first taken to its declaration, unless this is already the current location in the editor in which case you are moved to the body.
+* :guilabel:`Group spec and body` displays up to two icons on each line (one for the spec and one for the body if both occur in the file).
+Click on one of the icons to go directly to that location.
+If you click on the name of the entity, you're taken to its declaration unless this is already the current location in the editor, in which case you're taken to its body.

-* :guilabel:`Dynamic link with editor`: If this option is set, the current subprogram will be selected in the outline view every time the cursor position changes in the current editor.
-This option requires some computation for GPS, and you might want to avoid the slow down by disabling it.
+* :guilabel:`Dynamic link with editor` causes the current subprogram to be selected in the outline view every time the cursor position changes in the current editor.
+This option requires GPS to perform some computation for GPS, so will slow it down.

 .. index: windows; clipboard